ElodinLaarz/sudoku-agent-chrome-extension/README.md

 ## TODOs 🔮

 - Implement `MutationObserver` for real-time grid updates.
-- Add interactive highlighting of cells on the grid based on LLM suggestions.
 - Improve prompt engineering for better Sudoku strategies.
 - Explore parsing variant rules text.
 - Refine the UI/UX.